ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+is that it is not sufficiently practical.
-stake to keep a young
+It is a great mistake to keep a young
 lady&#x27;* time and attention devoted
 only to the fashionable literature of
 theday.
 If you would qualify her